This article was originally published in January 2022 but was updated on July, 25th, 2022.

 Secondly, a well-thought out internal linking structure can help reduce your website’s bounce rates.
 The bounce rate is a satisfying metric that relates to the metrics above.
 This is in the sense that the more time people spend on a website, the more they are likely to visit other pages on the website.
 Consequently, the bounce rates will be minimized—a reduced bounce rate is an indicator of the relevance of a website to visitors.

 4. Help Support an Argument

 The best way to use internal links throughout the content is to back up claims stated.
 For instance, suppose an individual creates a resource with statistics relevant to their industry.
 They can use internal links to support their arguments from other blogs they posted.
 This also helps contextualize arguments.

-One significant benefit of internal links are the potential benefits compared to their costs.
-Internal links are essentially free and require fewer resources and time to create compared to link building.
-Which is still critical for SEO and should be prioritized.
+One of the most significant benefits of internal links is their potential benefits compared to their costs.
+Internal links are essentially free and require fewer resources and time to create compared to link building (which is still critical for SEO and should be prioritized).